VicenteTeodoro/vsts-dashboard/README.md

-# webpack_base
+# webpack_typscript
-This is a basic webpack configuration using webpack dev server
+This is a basic webpack configuration using webpack dev server and typescript